-The oral examination shall cover the candidate's graduate courses, the general background of the field of study, and thesis (if the thesis is required).
-The oral examination may be taken only after the student has satisfied the foreign language requirement (if any) and the thesis (when required) is in final form (that is, ready for submission to the graduate dean except for corrections required by the oral examining committee at the oral examination).
 The dean of the Graduate School will not schedule oral examinations during the regular university examination periods at the end of enrollment periods or between semesters.
 Final oral or written examinations for master's degrees should be administered no earlier than midterm of the semester in which the candidate is enrolled in the final courses, excluding thesis hours, required for the degree.